ifad/chronomodel/README.md

 More methods are provided, see the [TimeMachine][] source for more information.

+## History manipulation

+History objects can be changed and `.save`d just like any other record.

 ## Running tests

 You need a running PostgreSQL 9.3 instance.
 Create `spec/config.yml` with the